CQCL/cryptomite/docs/gettingstarted.rst

 :py:func:`.von_neumann`
 -----------------------
-The Von-Neumann extractor is a deterministic extractor, meaning that it requires a single input string of randomness that has some known (and specific) structure.
+The Von-Neumann extractor is a :term:`deterministic randomness extractor`, meaning that it requires a single input string of randomness that has some known (and specific) structure.
 Our implementation of this extractor has linear computational complexity.